-An interview with Laura Huang, a world-renowned academician who specialises in business administration, was always going to feel otherworldly.
+Laura Huang is a world-renowned academician who specialises in business administration, so an interview with her was always going to feel otherworldly.

 Not only has she inspired thousands of people with her thought-leadership, including me.
-She has also been at the forefront of consulting multinational corporations, including Google, Blackrock, and Uber on the side of Conscious Capitalism.
+She has also been at the forefront of consulting multinational corporations, including Google, Blackrock, and Uber with an emphasis on socially responsible business.

 From her humble beginnings as a second-generation Taiwanese immigrant in the USA.
 Professor Huang has gone to facilitate high-level education at UC Irvine, INSEAD, Duke University, and Harvard Business School.

-She is an unequivocal torchbearer when it comes to the research and development of modern business and entrepreneurship.
+Professor Huang is unmistakably leading the way when it comes to the research and development of modern-day business and entrepreneurship.

 The Wall Street Journal, The Financial Times, and Forbes have published her research, along with numerous other global media companies.
 She has also had the privilege of meeting global movers-and-shakers, including Elon Musk.

 Principle 1: Hard work should speak for itself.
 (But it doesn’t).” – Laura Huang